From 1 - 10 / 26

 • AusPass is a service dedicated to the acquisition, management, and distribution of passive seismological data in Australia.
 Extensive fieldwork projects are conducted across the country, organized in seismic arrays (i.e. groups of seismic stations).
 This project is an AuScope funded array in Western Queensland, Australia.
 It consists of 93 sites including 8 Guralp CMG-3ESP, 12 Trillium compact (120s) and 73 Lennartz 3D-Lite MKII seismometers.
 This project is part of the WOMBAT rolling array.

 • AusPass is a service dedicated to the acquisition, management, and distribution of passive seismological data in Australia.
 Extensive fieldwork projects are conducted across the country, organized in seismic arrays (i.e. groups of seismic stations).
-This project was an infill network to cover areas of South Australia that have never had any seismic imaging work done.
-Instruments are 120s Trillium compacts.
+The CAPRAL array was designed to improve local earthquake location and hence understanding of neotectonics in northwestern Australia.
+These stations provide a useful framework to improve coverage of the Pilbara craton and the Capricorn orogen.
+The array consists of 27 site with Guralp CMG-3ESP seismometers and Earthdata digitisers.
+Sample rates are 25 samples/sec.

 • AusPass is a service dedicated to the acquisition, management, and distribution of passive seismological data in Australia.
 Extensive fieldwork projects are conducted across the country, organized in seismic arrays (i.e. groups of seismic stations).